A Tricky Re-Raise Against Early Position

 When was the last time you 3 bet an early position raise with junk?
 How many times in your last session?
-This move is really underused these days and barely discussed but there is a lot to be said for putting in a re-raise again an early position open from an active player.
+This move is heavily underused these days and barely discussed.
+But, there is a lot to be said for putting in a re-raise again an early position open, from an active player.
 I find this play to be one of the most profitable pre flop moves available at the moment.

-Most good thinking players have opened their game up enough that they are quite liberal opening from anywhere on the table these days, even early position.
+Most good thinking players have opened their game up.
+They are quite liberal opening from anywhere on the table these days, even early position.
 A good player will be opening suited connectors and suited aces from early position.
-They will open these because they are hands with great play-ability and equity, even multi-way, and they are representing something stronger too so it fits in line with stories told post flop.
+Strong players open-raise these because they are hands with great play-ability and equity, even multi-way.
+They are representing something stronger so it fits in line with stories told post flop.

 The weak players will often open raise wide pre flop too.
-They will occasionally call the re-raise pre flop but then fold unless they flop well so a continuation bet is usually all that is needed to win the pot.
+Weak players will occasionally call the re-raise but then fold unless they flop something.
+A continuation bet is usually all that is needed to win the pot.

 Either way, the strategy is effective against both types of player.
 The key component is that your opponent has shown a willingness to open wide from early position.

-You can do this at any point in a tournament but please make sure you and your opponents have sufficient stack size and that you are not committed for lots of chips.
-It’s usually a good idea to do this with hands that have poor equity or showdown value as you know you are not losing anything if you get 4 bet and you are unlikely to get stubborn post flop.
+You can do this at any point in a tournament.
+Please make sure you and your opponents have sufficient stack sizes.
+It’s important you are not committed for lots of chips.
+It’s usually a good idea to do this with hands that have poor equity or showdown value.
+That way you know you are not losing anything if you get 4 bet and you are unlikely to get stubborn post flop.
 You know you are playing this as a bluff.
-It’s ok to do it with Ace rag too as this has some blocker value.
+It’s ok to do it with ace rag too as this has some blocker value.

 I don’t recommend doing this with hands that play well post flop as much as you should be more inclined to play post flop with these hands, particularly in position.

-I demonstrated this strategy recently in a low stakes MTT on PokerStars.
+This strategy was demonstrated recently in a low stakes MTT on PokerStars.
 I made a point of trying to find as many opportunities to re-raise pre flop, in position.
 It’s quite fun to employ this strategy and very effective!
-Check it out below in our training video page.